Water is the source of life and the key to abundant, robust health.

 A. Strangely, some people ask whether it is ok to have ice in their drinks.
 Ultimately, ice water will come from the tap.
 So having ice in your drink will be the same as drinking a glass of tap water.

 Q. Can you brush your teeth with Spanish water?

 A. Yes, tap water is perfectly ok to use when brushing your teeth.
 Bottled water is also very cheap in Spain so this can also be used if preferred.
 Alternatively, get a water filter which will be kinder to the planet and cheaper in the long run.

 Q. Do Spanish people drink tap water?

-A. Although 99.5% of Spain’s tap water is safe to drink, many Spaniards prefer to drink bottled water due to the taste.
-Madrid has some of the best tasting tap water in the country and lower sales of bottled water as a result.
+A. Although 99.5% of Spain’s tap water is safe to drink, many Spaniards prefer to drink bottled water due to its taste.
+Madrid has some of the best-tasting tap water in the country and lower sales of bottled water as a result.